-Smoke Detection - Where required by applicable laws, codes, or standards for a specific type of occupancy, approved single- and multiple-station smoke alarms shall be installed as follows:
+Smoke Detection - Where required by applicable laws, codes, or standards for the specified occupancy, approved single- and multiple-station smoke alarms shall be installed as follows: Where required by other governing laws, codes, or standards for a specific type of occupancy, approved single and multiple-station smoke alarms shall be installed as follows:

-(1) In all sleeping rooms and guest rooms

-(2) Outside of each separate dwelling unit sleeping area, within 6.4 m (21 ft) of any door to a sleeping room, the distance measured along a path of travel

-(3) On every level of a dwelling unit, including basements

-(4) On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics

-(5) In the living area(s) of a guest suite

-(6) In the living area(s) of a residential board and care occupancy (small facility)
+- (1) In all sleeping rooms and guest rooms - (2) Outside of each separate dwelling unit sleeping area, within 21 ft (6.4 m) of any door to a sleeping room, with the distance measured along a path of travel - (3) On every level of a dwelling unit, including basements - (4) On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics - (5) In the living area(s) of a guest suite - (6) In the living area(s) of a residential board and care occupancy (small facility)

-Are More Smoke Alarms Desirable?
+Smoke Detection - Are More Smoke Alarms Desirable?
 The required number of smoke alarms might not provide reliable early warning protection for those areas separated by a door from the areas protected by the required smoke alarms.
-For this reason, the use of additional smoke alarms for those areas for increased protection is recommended.
+For this reason, it is recommended that the householder consider the use of additional smoke alarms for those areas for increased protection.
 The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required smoke alarms.
-The installation of smoke alarms in kitchens, attics (finished or unfinished), or garages is not normally recommended, because these locations occasionally experience conditions that can result in improper operation.
+The installation of the smoke alarms in the kitchen, attic (finished or unfinished), or garage is normally not recommended, as these locations occasionally experience conditions that can result in improper operation.